sokharsamb/Cat_and_Dog_Classifiation/README.md

 model.py:

-This file contain the architecture of our convolutional neural network that we will use to classify our images
+This file contain the architecture of our convolutional neural network that we will use to classify our images.
+In this model we are using 3 convolutional layers with kernel size of 3 and 2 fully connected la layers

 main.py:

 This file contain the step for training and testing the our model.

 ## How to run this code